-Alysa Hutnik delivers comprehensive expertise in all areas of privacy, data security and advertising law.
-Her experience ranges from counseling to defending clients in FTC and state attorneys general investigations, competitor disputes at the National Advertising Division of the Better Business Bureaus, consumer class actions and competitor-brought litigation claims.
-Much of Alysa’s practice is focused in the digital and mobile space in particular, including cloud, mobile payment, calling/texting practices and big data-related services.
+Alysa Hutnik chairs the firm’s Privacy and Information Security practice and delivers comprehensive expertise in all areas of privacy, data security and advertising law.
+Her experience ranges from strategic consumer protection oriented due diligence and compliance counseling to defending clients in FTC and state attorneys general investigations and competitor disputes.
+Much of Alysa’s practice is focused in the digital and mobile space in particular, including cloud, mobile payment, calling/texting practices, AdTech and data-focused services.

-Highly responsive to her clients’ often distinct needs, Alysa consistently delivers practical ideas and outstanding writing skills executed in clear, effective language.
+Highly responsive to her clients’ needs, Alysa consistently delivers practical ideas and written deliverables in clear, effective language.
 An ardent team player and reliable solution-builder, Alysa is both a fierce advocate when needed, while consensus-driven when it benefits her client’s position.
-Alysa’s ability to prioritize, particularly when it comes to problem-solving, is grounded in her innate aptitude to listen and synthesize each client’s needs, while safeguarding their position.
+Alysa’s ability to prioritize, particularly when it comes to problem-solving, is grounded in listening to each client’s needs, while safeguarding their position.
 Clients and colleagues alike appreciate Alysa’s support in identifying and addressing “red flags” before serious problems can ensue.

 Prior to joining the firm, Alysa was a federal clerk for the Honorable Joseph R. Goodwin, United States District Judge, Southern District of West Virginia.

-Alysa currently is appointed to the Council of the American Bar Association (ABA) Antitrust Section.
-She is past chair of the American Bar Association’s (ABA) Privacy and Information Security Committee (within the Section of Antitrust), was the editor-in-chief of the ABA’s Data Security Handbook, and a co-chair of the ABA’s 2011 Consumer Protection Conference.
+Alysa is the current Finance Officer of the American Bar Association (ABA) Antitrust Section.
+She also has served as Consumer Protection Officer and on the Council of the ABA Antitrust Section, was the past chair of the Antitrust Section’s Privacy and Information Security Committee, editor-in-chief of the Section’s Data Security Handbook, and a co-chair of its 2011 Consumer Protection Conference.

-Assisting clients in proactive efforts designed to prevent data breaches, as well as regarding legal compliance and public relations efforts upon discovering a potential data breach.
+Assisting clients in proactive efforts designed to prevent data breaches, as well as crisis response and legal obligations upon discovering a potential data breach.

-Representing clients in competitor advertising challenges and class action litigation (alleging false advertising and unfair and deceptive practice claims) in state and federal courts.
+Defending clients in advertising and marketing disputes with customers and competitors, including before the National Advertising Division and the National Advertising Review Board, and class action litigation (alleging false advertising and unfair and deceptive practice claims) in state and federal courts.